dashorst/wicketinaction.com/_posts/2014/2014-11-25-working-with-background-jobs.markdown

 		}
 	}
 }
+{% endhighlight %}

-This task does nothing but iterate and call a service, IAnswerService, to get some text messages to pass to the WEB layer via ExecutionBridge.
-This class also uses information contained on bridge to determine if the task should be stoped or cancelled.
+This task does nothing but iterate from 1 to 100 and repeatedly call a service, IAnswerService, to get some text messages to pass to the WEB layer via the ExecutionBridge instance.
+This class also uses information contained on bridge to determine if the task should be stopped or canceled.
 Mind that the task uses Wicket injection machinery to inject an implementation of IAnswerService, so, that mean we need to have Application as a thread local when Injector.get().inject(this); is called.
 This is achieved by providing a runnable that beside executing tasks, will make sure Application and Session are attached, and properly detached, as thread locals.

+{% highlight java %}
 public class TasksRunnable implements Runnable {

 	private final ITask task;